 Be willing to host periodic meals with small groups of students

 Assist in leveraging external resources for the School of Business, Government, and Economics

 Additional expected commitments of executive leadership team members

-The EAB fulfills its mission through five divisions and an Executive Leadership Team working directly with and at the pleasure of the dean of SBGE
+The EAB fulfills its mission through several divisions.
+An Executive Leadership Team member and EAB member working directly with and at the pleasure of the dean of SBGE.

 Interacts with the associate deans and faculty members to identify opportunities for EAB members to participate in classrooms, student organizations, community service projects and mentoring relationships.
 Additionally, Affinity Groups allow members and other community leaders to focus their attention on a single area of the school.

 This collaboration also includes Assessment and Professionalism.
 These opportunities include working with EAB members and SBGE Dean and faculty to assess SBGE students in their knowledge and skills developed in the functional business disciplines.